InscribeFinance/BRC-20/README.md

 The community will choose which administrators have the ability to approve or reject a pull request.
 Below you will find the original document from @domodata.

-Also having this repository will make software update more simple for BRC-20 services providers
+Also having this repository will make software update more simple for BRC-20 services providers.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------